AQUARIUM LIGHTING, Information including Factors, Types, & Use

 The graph on the left shows the daylight emitter output of the popular Marineland Double Bright 1 Watt 6000K emitter versus a 2012 Marine White XR-E emitter fixture (please click on the picture to enlarge).

-This graph is very clear that there are none of the near infrared spikes required for PAR/PUR, only blue and more wasted green/yellow visible light when compared to the Marine White XR-E. This is what fools many who measure lights visually as the Double Bright will look bright to the human eye, but in reality is only a highlighting light!
+This graph is very clear that there are little of the near infrared spikes required for PAR/PUR, only blue and more wasted green/yellow visible light when compared to the NOW OLDER generation Marine White XR-E.

-The bottom line is the results of top notch emitters such as the patented Cree emitters speak for themselves by professional Reef Aquarium Maintenance companies, Quality Marine and others.
+The bottom line is the results of top notch emitters such as the patented Cree & Osram Olson emitters speak for themselves by professional Reef Aquarium Maintenance companies, the National Oceanography Centre, Quality Marine and others.

 Use of LED to prevent Red Slime

 Another positive attribute of LED Aquarium lights as per s recent study (August of 2009) is that LED used in marine aquariums that suffer with Marine Red Slime Algae (Cyanobacteria) can immediately eradicate Red Slime algae when used in a full spectrum lighting configuration.
 These "immediate" results were just two weeks.

 *PAR LED Lights are another newer innovation.
 These high PAR 6500K LED lights come in many different configurations of varying number of emitters.

 This LED was originally developed for the Hydroponics/ Plant Nursery Industry but has now crossed over for aquarium use.
 This LED produces very high amounts of useful lumens in the peak PAR with almost no wasted yellow or green light, making this an excellent and more economical choice for planted freshwater aquariums (& even marine aquariums too, especially those under 24 inches).